temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 You now know what a Query and Signal is, as well as how to define and handle them in your Workflow Definition.
 In the following sections, you will pause your Workflow until it receives a Signal, and you will send a Signal and Query.

-## Wait for user input to continue application logic
+## Wait for user input to continue or cancel your subscription

 In many cases, you may want to pause the Workflow execution until a specific Signal is received or a certain condition is met.
 For example, in the `subscriptiptionWorkflow`, you might want to wait for the `subscriptionCancelled` Signal before invoking the `sendCancellationEmailDuringTrialPeriod` Activity.